vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     @../imstats.sql
     </copy>
     ````
     We observe that when the index is available on the filter column of the query, the optimizer can choose INDEX RANGE SCAN over INMEMORY FULL TABLE SCAN.
 In a POC, it is possible not to see significant improvement from InMemory for the queries that are well tuned and indexed.

 7. Analytical queries have more than one equality WHERE clause predicate.
 What happens when there are multiple single column predicates on a table?
 Traditionally you would create a multi-column index.
-Can storage indexes compete with that?
+Can InMemory  compete with that?

     Let’s change our query to look for a specific line item in an order and monitor the session statistics: